 Quick Guide to Controlling Blood Sugar

-Note: Check with your doctor before trying of the diet and lifestyle changes discussed here.
+Note: Check with your doctor before trying of the diet and lifestyle changes discussed here, especially if you have diabetes

 - Eat more vegetables